 - If it is, your treatment can be sent to your preferred address, with no added delivery fees

-How to get the most our of your psoriasis treatment
+How to get the most out of your psoriasis treatment

-- If you can, take exercise and try to stay fit
+- If you can, exercise and try to stay fit

 - Try to keep your weight in a normal range if possible